Blog Articles

 New Trail Segments Open at Welling Ridge Trail System

 The Tahlequah Trails Association is thrilled to announce the completion of 2 new miles of trails at the Welling Ridge Trails, a mountain-bike-optimized, shared-use trail system set on 200 acres of stunning natural terrain.
-These new additions highlight the Association’s dedication to creating an inviting and challenging outdoor experience for bikers, hikers, runners, and walkers Keep Reading
+These new additions highlight the Association’s dedication to creating an inviting and challenging outdoor experience for bikers, hikers, runners, and walkers alike.
+Each trail at Welling Ridge Trails is thoughtfully named to honor individuals and groups that have contributed to the trails’ development and beauty.
+This tradition continues with the two newest trail segments: These new trails seamlessly connect to another 4 miles of completed trails… Keep Reading

 • Top 3 Hikes in Cherokee County